Test Overview

 Rejection Criteria

-Unacceptable specimens include SST tube, specimen that was refrigerated before serum was separated, specimen not allowed to clot at 37C, hemolyzed and chylous serum.
+Unacceptable specimens include SST tube, specimen that was refrigerated before serum was separated, specimen not allowed to clot at 37C, and chylous serum.

 Additional Information